pat-3/LearningWebsite/README.md

   - [ ] Get the website hosted
 - [ ] Add classes to HTML
 - [ ] Get site to read from styles.css
+- [ ] Add color formatting for CSS